ErykKul/json-transformer/README.md

 This library is implemented using the [Jakarta JSON Processing](https://jakarta.ee/specifications/jsonp/) specification.
 An implementation of this specification, which is necessary for running the code of this library, can be chosen at runtime.
 This project uses (with the dependency scope `provided`) the following implementation: `pkg:maven/org.eclipse.parsson/parsson@1.1.5`.

 Some of the built-in functions provided in this project use JavaScript as expression language.
-If you are using these function, or you are adding your own functions using JavaScript as expression language, then you need to provide a [javax.script](https://docs.oracle.com/javase/6/docs/api/javax/script/package-summary.html) implementation.
+If you are using these functions, or you are adding your own functions using JavaScript as expression language, then you need to provide a [javax.script](https://docs.oracle.com/javase/6/docs/api/javax/script/package-summary.html) implementation.
 This project uses (with the dependency scope `provided`) the following implementation: `pkg:maven/org.openjdk.nashorn/nashorn-core@15.4`.

 ## Transformer